Fall/Winter Youth Activities

 Please Read Carefully Before Registering

 Class size is limited.
-Maximum 8 for Levels PC, 1 - 6.
-Maximum class size for Pre-School 3 & 4 year old classes is 6.
+Maximum 8 per class for Parent/Child and Levels 1-6.
+Maximum 6 per class for Pre-School 3 & 4.

 Registrations will NOT be accepted at the pool site.

-If you have any questions or concerns, please speak with the Head Instructor at your lesson site or call the ORD at 424-0150
+If you have any questions or concerns, please speak with your instructor at your lesson site or call the ORD at 424-0150.

 Age: 3 year minimum